-(a) Any right of a party to indemnification under Section 9.2(a) or Section 9.3(a) of this Agreement shall not apply to any claim (other than claims, if any, arising under the second sentence of Section 4.4 (but only with respect to good and valid title), Section 4.15 and Section 4.18) until the aggregate of all such claims totals \$150,000 (the "Basket"), in which event such indemnity shall apply to all such claims.
-For purposes of this Article 9, wherever a representation or warranty is qualified by the use of the word "material," such representation or warranty shall not be deemed to be breached or inaccurate unless the Adverse Consequences resulting from such breach or inaccuracy exceed \$15,000.

-(b) In no event shall the total liability of (i) Seller, for all claims hereunder exceed the Purchase Price (the "Seller's Cap"); provided, however, the limitations contemplated by Seller's Cap shall not apply (A) in the event of fraud by Seller, (B) in the event of a breach of a covenant contained in this Agreement by Seller, (C) to Adverse Consequences suffered by Buyer and/or Parent from the Excluded Liabilities, or (D) to Adverse Consequences suffered by Buyer and/or Parent from the second sentence of Section 4.4 (but only with respect to good and valid title), Section 4.15 or Section 4.18, and (ii) Buyer and Parent, for all claims hereunder exceed the Purchase Price (the "Buyer's Cap"); provided, however, the limitations contemplated by Buyer's Cap shall not apply (A) in the event of fraud by Buyer, (B) in the event of a breach of a covenant contained in this Agreement by Seller from the Assumed Obligations.
+- (a) Any right of a party to indemnification under Section 9.2(a) or Section 9.3(a) of this Agreement shall not apply to any claim (other than claims, if any, arising under the second sentence of Section 4.4 (but only with respect to good and valid title), Section 4.15 and Section 4.18) until the aggregate of all such claims totals \$150,000 (the "Basket"), in which event such indemnity shall apply to all such claims.
+For purposes of this Article 9, wherever a representation or warranty is qualified by the use of the word "material," such representation or warranty shall not be deemed to be breached or inaccurate unless the Adverse Consequences resulting from such breach or inaccuracy exceed \$15,000. - (b) In no event shall the total liability of (i) Seller, for all claims hereunder exceed the Purchase Price (the "Seller's Cap"); provided, however, the limitations contemplated by Seller's Cap shall not apply (A) in the event of fraud by Seller, (B) in the event of a breach of a covenant contained in this Agreement by Seller, (C) to Adverse Consequences suffered by Buyer and/or Parent from the Excluded Liabilities, or (D) to Adverse Consequences suffered by Buyer and/or Parent from a breach of the representations contained in the second sentence of Section 4.4 (but only with respect to good and valid title), Section 4.15 or Section 4.18, and (ii) Buyer and Parent, for all claims hereunder exceed the Purchase Price (the "Buyer's Cap"); provided, however, the limitations contemplated by Buyer's Cap shall not apply (A) in the event of fraud by Buyer, (B) in the event of a breach of a covenant contained in this Agreement by Buyer or Parent, or (C) to Adverse Consequences suffered by Seller from the Assumed Obligations.